carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 Mainly:

-- Limited epxression ability of projections.
+- Limited expression ability of projections.
 - Does not provide support for (left, right, or full) outer joins
 - Column name conflicts.
 - Partial support for placeholders.